agerard57/TS-React-Native-project/README.md

 #### Tables

 This page displays all the tasks and sort them in 3 tables:

-* TODO
+- TODO
-* IN PROGRESS
+- IN PROGRESS
-* DONE
+- DONE

-Each table uses _<FlatList>_, a wrapper unique to React Native that allows the user pass data to the component as well as a child component to lazily iterate in them and scroll, if neccessary.
+Each table uses _\<FlatList>_, a wrapper unique to React Native that allows the user pass data to the component as well as a child component to lazily iterate in them and scroll, if necessary.
 The component will also render a special component if the array is empty (ie. a text saying "No todos" ).

 #### Cards

 Each card will display:

-* The title,
+- The title,
-* An image icon (if the task has one),
+- An image icon (if the task has one),
-* A star (if the task is favorite),
+- A star (if the task is favorite),
-* A trimmed down version of the description,
+- A trimmed down version of the description,
-* The author
+- The author
-* An edit button
+- An edit button
-* A delete button
+- A delete button

 ![todo_list](https://user-images.githubusercontent.com/56207146/190219585-61ba9cbd-0895-4a6e-9e3d-5b7985132920.png)